glitchdotcom/Pupdates-CMS/README.md

 You can add more npm libraries in package.json, and use them in both the backend and the frontend.

 If you have the app open on another tab (if not, click the `Show` button), you will see that every change you make to the frontend code (files in `frontend/`) is applied immediately on the app, very quickly.
-This is possible thanks to the Parcel watcher and Hot Module Reloader, which is a background process that communicates bundle updates to all the connected browsers.
+This is possible thanks to the Parcel watcher and Hot Module Replacement, which is a background process that communicates bundle updates to all the connected browsers.

 On the other hand, changes to the backend code (files in `backend/`) require that you refresh the app tab manually.